 The common assumption is to do as many stretches as you can.
 Wrong!
 Once you’ve got a proper understanding of the link between flexibility and mobility, it becomes clear that stretching exercises are only one part of the mobility equation.
 If you truly want to increase your mobility then it’s pertinent that you also train the body’s stabilizing muscles.
 Specifically strengthening the core muscles.

 You’ll want to perform exercises that take your joints through a full range of motion and consciously work to improve your posture.
-A great technique to try and improve your mobility is with myocardial Srelease using a foam roller.
+A great technique to try and improve your mobility is with myocardial release using a foam roller.

 If you’re not sure if you have a healthy level of mobility, consider talking to a certified trainer or physical therapist who can assess how you move.
-Like I said previously, everybody is different and will, therefore, require a personalized programme to follow.
+Like I said previously, everybody is different and will, therefore, require a personalized program to follow.
 One step at a time.

 These are some really helpful exercises to incorporate into your routine if you’re trying to improve your body’s mobility.